MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/xcode.md

 ### Build environment

-The [Microsoft-hosted macOS agents](../agents/hosted.md) in Azure Pipelines have Xcode preinstalled, so you don't have to set up any infrastructure.
+Xcode is preinstalled on the [Microsoft-hosted macOS agents](../agents/hosted.md) in Azure Pipelines, so you don't have to set up any infrastructure.
 For the exact versions of Xcode that are preinstalled, see [Microsoft-hosted agents software](../agents/hosted.md#software).

 The `pool` node at the top of your *azure-pipelines.yml* file selects the appropriate agent pool.